Decisiveness of Stochastic Systems and its Application to Hybrid Models (Full Version): Introduction

-Our results combine previous work on stochastic systems and hybrid systems.
-About stochastic systems, we build on the work of~\cite{ABM07,BBBC18}.
+\paragraph{Related work} Our results combine previous work on stochastic systems and hybrid systems.
+About stochastic systems, we build on works about the decisiveness notion~\cite{ABM07,BBBC18}.
 Our work also takes inspiration from research about \emph{stochastic timed automata}, a subclass of stochastic hybrid systems which already combines stochastic and timed aspects; model checking of stochastic timed automata has been studied in~\cite{BBBBG08,BBBM08,BBB+14} and considered in the context of the decisiveness property in~\cite{Car17}.
-Fundamental results about the decidability of the reachability problem for hybrid systems can be found in~\cite{AD94,HKPV,HR00}.
+Our model of stochastic hybrid systems can be seen as a generalization of this model of stochastic timed automata.
+Fundamental results about the decidability of the reachability problem for simple classes of (non-deterministic) hybrid systems can be found in~\cite{AD94,HKPV,HR00}.
 The class of \emph{o-minimal hybrid systems}, of which we introduce a stochastic extension, has been studied in~\cite{BMRT04,Gen05,LPS00}.

+Our aim about SHSs is mostly theoretical: we show a path to obtain a large decidable class, using the decisiveness notion and decidability results from mathematical logic as our main tools.
 The literature about SHSs often follows a more practical or numerical approach.
 A first introduction to the model was provided in~\cite{HLS00}.
-An extensive review of the underlying theory and of many applications of SHSs is provided in books~\cite{CL07,Bu12}, and a review of different possible semantics for this model is provided in~\cite{LP10}.
+An extensive review of the underlying theory and of many applications of SHSs is provided in book~\cite{CL07}, and a review of different possible semantics for this model is provided in~\cite{LP10}.
+Book~\cite{Bu12} overviews several approaches (probabilistic, analytic, statistical) to the reachability problem in general stochastic hybrid systems.
+Our point of view is orthogonal to these existing approaches, yielding interesting formal guarantees at the expense of syntactic restrictions, which we discuss in Sections~\ref{sec:stochHS},~\ref{sec:decisiveSHS}, and~\ref{sec:ominimal}.
 Applications of SHSs are numerous: a few examples are air traffic management~\cite{PH09,PHLS00}, communication networks~\cite{He04}, biochemical processes~\cite{LOQD17,SH10}.
-The software tool \textsc{Uppaal}~\cite{DDL+12} implements a model of SHS similar to the one studied in this article and uses numerical methods to compute reachability probabilities, through numerical solving of differential equations and Monte Carlo simulation.
+The software tool \textsc{Uppaal} implements a model of SHS similar to the one studied in this article~\cite{DDL+12} and uses numerical methods to compute reachability probabilities, through numerical solving of differential equations and Monte Carlo simulation.
 Reachability problems have also been considered in an alternative semantics with \emph{discrete time}; a numerical approach is for instance provided in~\cite{AKLP10,APLS08}.

 This article extends its conference version~\cite{BBRRV20}.